 I believe in the separation of church and state.
 For example, each church has the right to decide if they want to perform marriages for same sex couples.
 But I also believe that giving tax breaks to churches violates the constitution.
 At the very least, even if you do give tax breaks for church donations and for the church building itself, businesses owned by churches should be fully taxable (unless that specific business qualifies as a nonprofit).
 Otherwise you are asking taxpayers to subsidize organized religion, which is hardly a separation of church and state.

 I think we should end the embargo with Cuba and start to normalize relations with them.
 Government has no right to tell me not to visit Cuba, or anywhere else.
-The cold war is over, and Cuba is hardly a treat to anyone.
+The cold war is over, and Cuba is hardly a threat to anyone.

-I think all recreational drugs should be decriminalized and taxed, just like we do with alcohol and tobacco.
+I think recreational drugs should be decriminalized and taxed, just like we do with alcohol and tobacco.
 Portugal did that, and it has worked brilliantly.

 I think software patents are wrong, and that copyrights should be limited.